Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 Tornadus, Thundurus, Landorus, and Enamorus--when a Reveal Mirror is used on them--will transform to and from their Therian formes and their Incarnate formes.

 ### Greninja Ash - TODO
 A Greninja with form id 1 will have the Battle Bond ability.
-In battle, said Greninja will transform into Ash Greninja when a move it uses directly causes another Pokemon to faint.
+In battle, said Greninja will transform into Ash Greninja when a move it uses directly causes another Pokémon to faint.
 This reverts upon fainting or the battle's ending.
 However, a Greninja that has transformed can still retransform upon revival in battles.

 ### Vivillon - TODO
 Wild Vivillon will default to Meadow form until the player sets their location in the GTS.
 Upon doing this, the Vivillon form will change to emulate how it is described in Bulbapedia.
 The full list of countries that give a specific form are: